nih-cfde/use-case-library-build/library/USERSTORY-60.md

 ---
-input: Domain knowledge
+input: domain knowledge
-output: Dataset applicable to new method
+output:  a dataset applicable to a new method
-task: Find applicable datasets
+task:  find applicable datasets
 tags:
 - dataset
 - domain